NEW HAMPSHIRE UPENDS NORTHEASTERN, 3-1, TO SPLIT WEEKEND SERIES

-Junior forward Arielle O'Neill had a goal and an assist for the Wildcats
+Junior forward Arielle O'Neill posts goal and assist for Wildcats

 BOSTON - New Hampshire (7-10-1, 4-3-1) used two power play goals and 31 saves from Jenn Gilligan to knock off the No. 9/9 Northeastern women's ice hockey team (9-5-2, 5-4-1) on Sunday afternoon at Matthews Arena.
 Kendall Coyne scored the lone goal for NU while Chloe Desjardins 14 saves.